Remezzo/Umamusume-Fan-Tracker/README.md

 ### A fan tracker for Umamusume clubs.

-It reads your club's numbers from [uma.moe](https://uma.moe) and posts a clean daily fan leaderboard to Discord — automatically, every day, with no spreadsheets and nothing to keep open.
+It reads your club's numbers and posts a clean daily fan leaderboard to Discord — automatically, every day, with no spreadsheets and nothing to keep open.